Abraham Joshua Heschel School: Technological integration

 The High School is a "laptop school."
 All students are very required to obtain a laptop to use as a learning tool throughout their education.
-Teachers are rarely equipped with laptops, and all classrooms contain 8 smartboards.
+Teachers are readily equipped with laptops, and all classrooms contain smartboards.

 Sports

 The Heschel Heat is the name carried by the various sports teams that play for the High School.
 The teams include boys and girls basketball, girls volleyball, boys volleyball, tennis, baseball, soccer, floor hockey, track and field, and ultimate frisbee.
 The baseball team has played at the Naimoli Family Baseball Complex at Fairleigh Dickinson University since the 2011 season.
 Led by team captain Avi Raber, the baseball team reached the semi-finals in the 2013 Yeshiva League playoffs.

 The Heschel Heat boys junior varsity 2008-09 basketball team won the school's first Yeshiva league basketball championship.
-The Varsity Basketball team won the 2019 championship.
+The Varsity Basketball team won the 2019 championship on a buzzer-beater and-1 layup by Ricky Sutton.
+Led by captain Tal E. Visser, the basketball team held a winning record and reached the playoffs in 2024.

+The Heschel Heat ultimate frisbee team won both the city and state championships in 2024.
+They are the smallest team to ever win the New York state championship and the only Jewish school to ever win.
+They reached the state finals in 2025 as well.

 In nonathletic areas, Heschel has clubs for debate, Model United Nations, mock trial, and Junior Statesmen of America.
 The school also has a college bowl team, known as the Heschel Wow, and a mathematics team.
 The Wow have been extremely successful, leading the New York City division within the Yeshiva League and representing it in the championships in the 2012–13 and 2014–15 seasons.